Does Honda or Toyota Offer Better Standard Safety Features?

 Features usually in the Honda Sensing suite include:

-Other feature available on 2018 and 2019 models include Traffic Sign Recognition, Honda LaneWatch, Blind Spot Information System, Cross Traffic Monitor, and Auto High-Beam Headlights.
+Other features available on 2018 and 2019 models include Traffic Sign Recognition, Honda LaneWatch, Blind Spot Information System, Cross Traffic Monitor, and Auto High-Beam Headlights.

 Toyota Safety Sense